 - Description – Properties that we have available to rent

-When you are happy with your settings click save.
+When you are happy with your settings click Save Post Type.

 Your new custom post type will now be available on the WordPress admin menu.

 The Visibility option lets you determine whether your custom post type will appear in the WordPress Admin or not.
-As we want users such as authors and editors to be able to add property to the website we will make it visible.
+As we want users, such as authors and editors, to be able to add a property to the website we will make it visible.

-If you’re creating the custom post types programatically (with code), you probably don’t want them appearing on the menu.
-However, most custom types you’ll be creating with Types should usually be editable.
+If you’re creating the custom post types programmatically (with code), you probably don’t want them appearing on the menu.
+However, most custom types you will be creating with Types should usually be editable.

 Taxonomies are used to categorize your post types.
 The most common WordPress taxonomies are categories and tags.

-If you have created a custom taxonomies for your custom post type you can attach them here.
-If you haven’t created taxonomy yet, learn more about creating custom taxonomy.
+If you have created custom taxonomies for your custom post type you can attach them here.
+If you have not created taxonomy yet, learn more about creating custom taxonomy.